Eibar: Sport

-Eibar is home to SD Eibar, which earned promotion to La Liga in the 2013-14 season.
-After seven seasons in the top division, it was relegated to Segunda División in the 2021–21 season.
+Eibar is home to SD Eibar, who earned promotion to La Liga in the 2013-14 season.
+After seven seasons in the top division, it was relegated to Segunda División in the 2020–21 season.
 The team plays at the Ipurua Municipal Stadium.

-The women's section of SD Eibar was granted promotion to Primera División in the 2019–20 season.
+The women's section of SD Eibar was granted promotion to the Primera División in the 2019–20 season.
 After two seasons in the top division, it was relegated to Primera Federación in the 2021–22 season.
 The team plays at the Unbe Sports Complex.